 Scrutiny is a way for your councillors to check how decisions are made by your Mayor, Cabinet and the council.
-It allows for your councillors to investigate and ask questions on how well a service is performing for the community.
-Additionally, it offers a real chance for the Scrutiny Committee to make recommendations on service improvements and ‘call in’ decisions before they are delivered.
+It allows your councillors to investigate and ask questions about how a service is performing for the community.
+It offers a real chance for the Scrutiny Committee to make recommendations on service improvements and ‘call in’ decisions before they are delivered.

-If you want to know more about Scrutiny, please take a look at the Overview and Scrutiny toolkit which shows scrutiny in action.
+If you want to know more about Scrutiny, please check the Overview and Scrutiny toolkit which shows scrutiny in action.

 From a legal point of view, there is a duty for all English and Welsh councils to provide a scrutiny function under Local Government Act (2000) and Localism Act (2011) where there is an elected Executive Mayor and Cabinet Structure.

 The reason why Overview and Scrutiny Committee (OSC) carry’s out monthly checks on local issues at public Committee meetings is to:

 - Examine in detail a particular local issue affecting the residents and Tower Hamlets community

 - Check on behalf the residents that the service the community receives is meeting their needs and is performing well

 - Allows for your councillor to raise issues, concerns and ask pre decision questions and power to ‘call in’ decisions